 What Is Diabetic Eye Care?

 Diabetes can greatly impact your overall health, especially your ocular health and eyesight.
 Without undergoing routine eye exams, you have an increased risk of experiencing serious eye conditions, like cataracts, glaucoma, macular edema, and diabetic retinopathy (impairment to blood vessels within the eye).
 If not properly treated in time, many of these conditions can cause partial or total vision loss.
 For patients with type 1 or type 2 diabetes, we highly recommend working with an eye doctor who knows how to manage these eye problems before they cause irreversible damage.
 During a consultation, our Lake Worth, FL ophthalmologists can assess, diagnose, suppress, and control eye diseases before you experience severe issues.
-Serving the Lake Worth, FL and Delray Beach, FL communities, please schedule an appointment with our diabetic eye care specialists at Palm Beach Eye Center to learn more about your options.
+Serving the Lake Worth, FL, and Delray Beach, FL, communities, please schedule an appointment with our diabetic eye care specialists at Palm Beach Eye Center to learn more about your options.

 What Are Symptoms of Diabetic Eye Disease?

-Over time, increased blood sugar levels that never regulate can cause serious damage to the veins within your eyes.
+Over time, increased blood sugar levels that are never regulated can cause serious damage to the veins within your eyes.
 High sugar levels can make the blood vessels become inflamed or enlarged and drain into the eye.
 When this happens, your eye's blood pressure increases and may lead to permanent impairment and scarring.
 If you struggle with blood sugar issues, we highly recommend scheduling routine exams with one of our diabetic eye specialists in Lake Worth, FL.
 Most diabetic eye conditions do not exhibit symptoms until they have caused significant damage.
 Common symptoms of diabetic eye disease include:

 - Problems with vision loss